American Indian languages

 Alabama Native Americans is a kids' book that provides

-a pretty good overview of the Alabama tribes in general.
+a simple overview of the Alabama tribes in general.

 You can also browse through our reading list of recommended American Indian books in general.